wikieden/MGS-MetaverseGoService/README.md

 # MGS-MetaverseGoService
-A Open Source Distribute Metaverse Server For VR and AR
+An Open Source Distribute Metaverse Server For VR and AR